syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Dim enforceStyleLock As Object = False

-'Start the Word application.
+'Starts the Word application.

 Dim wordApp As New Word.Application()

-'Open the Word document that is to be protected.
+'Opens the Word document that is to be protected.

 Dim document As Word.Document = wordApp.Documents.Open(filepath, nullobject, nullobject, nullobject, nullobject, nullobject, _